 - How big is the potential market?

-- What is founders passion level about the startup?
+- What is the founder’s passion level for the startup?

 - How well do you get on with the founders?
 In our experience, this one is incredibly important!